Bhaswar Chatterjee: Family

 Bhaswar's great grandfather, the late Bhimchandra Chatterjee, though an electrical engineer, was the architect of the Benares Hindu university (on insistence of the late Madan Mohan Malviya).
 His Elements of applied electricity books were in circulation a few years back.
 He was the Head of the Department of Electrical Engineering at Benaras Hindu University in 1936.

 Though he belongs to a family of four generations of engineers, he always wanted to be an actor.
 Probably his acting genes comes from his mother's side whose uncle Devi Mukherjee was a star actor in the 1940s.

 Filmography and television

-Some of the major daily soaps featuring Chattopadhyay which garnered high "TRPs" (ratings) are Joy Baba Loknath, Shree Krishna Bhakto Meera, as well as:
+Some of the major films he acted were The Legend of Bhagat Singh,Aalo,Ballygunge Court,Aamar Prithibi,Royal Bengal Rahasya,Jekhane Bhooter Bhoy,Onyo Opaala and Mahalaya.Superhit daily soaps featuring Chattopadhyay which garnered high "TRPs" (ratings) are Joy Baba Loknath, Shree Krishna Bhakto Meera, as well as: Janmobhumi · Ek Akasher Niche · Sonar Horin · Maa....Tomay Chara Ghum Ashena (Maa) · Agnipariksha · Ishti Kutum · Keya Patar Nouko · Bhakter Bhogobaan Shri Krishna · O m Sai Ram · Binni Dhaner Khoi · Kache Aye Shoi · Potol Kumar Gaanwala · Karunamoyee Rani Rashmoni and · Advocate Anjali Awasthiwhich is being aired on Star Plus.

 OTT

-Bhaswar also is being active on ott platforms like Hoichoi ,he did the successful Paap season 1&2 and Six and Addatimes where he was seen in The Adventures of Gogol.
-His upcoming ott release is Raktakarabi for Zee5 streaming from 3rd February.
+Bhaswar also is being active on ott platforms like Hoichoi, he did the successful Paap season 1&2 and Six and The Adventures of Gogol for Addatimes.
+His next ott release is Roktokarobi for Zee5 streaming from 3 February.
+Bhaswar played Ajit for the super successful Byomkesh O Pinjrapol for Hoichoi.
+He worked in season 2 of the web series Sampurna.
+On 20 April his first Hindi Webseries Tooth Pari When love bites started streaming on Netflix.